Birds

 Image by Flickr

 Hahn’s macaws are the smallest and the most known among the macaws.
-These macaws are native to Venezuela, the Guianas, Bolivia, Brazil and Peru, where it inhabits tropical lowlands, savanna and swamplands.
-Hahn’s are also very intelligent and quick to learn vocalizations and tricks.
+These macaws are native to Venezuela, the Guianas, Bolivia, Brazil, and Peru, where they inhabit tropical lowlands, savanna, and swamplands.
+Hahns are also very intelligent and quick to learn vocalizations and tricks.

 Groups of Macaws

 This genus contains 8 of the 17 species.
-The most easily identifiable is the large macaws because of their large size and realistic colours:
+The most easily identifiable are the large macaws because of their large size and realistic colours:

 • Blue and Gold Macaw